beeplin/hyper-arrow/README.md

 ### `ON_CREATE`

-A unique symbol for creating special "oncreate" event handlers for DOM elements.
+A unique symbol for creating special "onCreate" event handlers for DOM elements.

 ```js
 import { mount, ON_CREATE, tags } from '../../hyper-arrow.js'